woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 **************

 ### Conclusions

+I think Domino is very user-friendly and flexible as you can use the web UI or write your own scripts to manage your Domino projects.
+Although the tutorials here are very R-centric, please remember that Domino also supports other programming langauges like Python and Matlab.

+Transferring files is free on Domino.
+The storage limit is about 30GB per project.

 1. Domino - On demand and scalable cloud service that is built for data scientists.
 2. H2O - highly efficient memory management and parallelised machine learning algorithms